particle-iot/docs/src/content/guide/tools-and-features/device-updater.md

 ### Device not detected

-If the updater doesn't detect your device.
-Try disconnecting and reconnecting the device.
+If the updater doesn't detect your device, try disconnecting and reconnecting the device.
 This is especially true on Windows after installing the USB drivers - Windows will not detect the device using the newly installed drivers until the device has been reconnected.

 ### Update stops halfway

 If the update gets stuck or you see an error message, try starting the process with the device in safe mode.

-- restart the device in [Safe Mode](/guide/getting-started/modes/electron/#safe-mode)
+- Restart the device in [Safe Mode](/guide/getting-started/modes/electron/#safe-mode)
-- close the updater app if it's already open
+- Close the device updater if it's already open
-- launch the updater app and proceed with the update
+- Launch the device updater and proceed with the update

 We hope that fixes it for you, but if you are still experiencing problems, please check our [GitHub Issues](https://github.com/spark/device-updater/issues) and file a new issue.